qgis/QGIS-Documentation/source/working/working_with_raster.rst

 Metadata Tab
 -------------

-The |tab| :guilabel:`Metadata` tab displays a wealth of information about the raster layer, including statistics about each band in the current raster layer.
+The :guilabel:`Metadata` tab displays a wealth of information about the raster layer, including statistics about each band in the current raster layer.
 Statistics are gathered on a 'need to know' basis, so it may well be that a given layers statistics have not yet been collected.